mugwomp93/720x720_overlays/README.md

          Display Overlay > ON

          Overlay Preset...
-           > Navigate to where you saved the .png and .cfg files and select GBC_720x720.cfg
+           > Navigate to where you saved the .png and .cfg files and select your preferred version

          Overlay Opacity > 1.00